StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 181. **Uranium: War, Energy, and the Rock that Shaped the World**, *Tom Zoellner*, 2010.
 182. **The Book Thieves: The Nazi Looting of Europe’s Libraries and the Race to Return a Literary Inheritance**, *Anders Rydell (Translated by Henning Koch)*, Viking, 2017.
 183. **The Falcon Thief: A True Tale of Adventure, Treachery, and the Hunt for the Perfect Bird**, *Joshua Hammer*, Simon & Schuster, 2020.
+184. **The Orpheus Clock: The Search for My Family’s Art Treasures Stolen by the Nazis**, *Simon Goodman*, Scribner, 2015.
+185. **The Auschwitz Photographer: Based on the true story of Wilhelm Brasse prisoner 3444**, *Luca Crippa and Mauricio Onnis (Translated by Jennifer Higgins)*, Doubleday, 2021.
-184. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+186. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.

 ## Fiction